BiCroLab/blissNP/README.md

 Done
 Done with filtering UMIs!
 ```

-To configure the pipeline for general usage you should:
-* In ```blissNP/bin/bliss.sh``` set the number of threads (default to 4) used during alignment on [this line](https://github.com/BiCroLab/blissNP/blob/f1aec60e1c4d2631fb4add82505deb06598c0017/bin/bliss.sh#L12)
-* In ```blissNP/bin/bliss.sh``` set the location of the human reference genome on [this line](https://github.com/BiCroLab/blissNP/blob/f1aec60e1c4d2631fb4add82505deb06598c0017/bin/bliss.sh#L22) or of the mouse reference genome [on this line](https://github.com/BiCroLab/blissNP/blob/f1aec60e1c4d2631fb4add82505deb06598c0017/bin/bliss.sh#L26)
-* In ```blissNP/bin/prepare_pattern.sh``` set the number of mismatches allowed in the barcode on [this line](https://github.com/BiCroLab/blissNP/blob/f1aec60e1c4d2631fb4add82505deb06598c0017/bin/prepare_pattern.sh#L13)

 ## Output from the test
 The output from the test dataset is located in ```blissNP/dataset/TEST/outdata```.